Antoine-Bst/Visual-Nav/README.md

-"*.slx" is simulation model of a fixed wing with a controller state are noised and we try to do forward predication using different interpolation technics.
+"*.slx" is simulation model of a fixed wing with a controller.
+States are noised and we try to do forward prediction using different interpolation technics.